discolabs/django-shopify-auth/shopify_auth/session_tokens/README.md

 # Authenticate an embedded app using session tokens

 Session token based authentication comes with significant changes requried.
-I recommend you to look at the [article](https://shopify.dev/tutorials/authenticate-your-app-using-session-tokens).
+I recommend you to follow this [article](https://shopify.dev/tutorials/authenticate-your-app-using-session-tokens).

 This app takes care of the installation and provides middleware that adds a user to a request based on a request header.